-It helps to make piles of pieces that you would like to use together for part of the design.
+It helps to make piles of pieces that you would like to use together for part of the design for your DIY mosaic planter pot.
 I wanted flowers all over my pot, so here I grouped ceramic pieces to form a flower.
 I did this grouping for the first couple, but then I ended up just going free form with finding whatever pieces were in front of me and fitting them together.

 Step 2 – Mix the mortar and apply it to the tile and adhere it to the pot.

 Follow the directions on the back of the mortar bag on how to mix it.
 I picked up the bag of tile mortar pictured above at Lowe’s.
 You will have leftover mortar to use for multiple projects with the 10 lb bag.
 I used a leftover plastic container to mix the mortar in and an old butter knife to apply the mortar.

 Then get your terracotta pot ready.
 I bought mine new and did wash it out, but you probably could skip this step if its new.
 If you are using a used pot wash it out beforehand.

 It’s best to work in a ventilated space if possible, so I chose to work outside on our patio.
 Once mixed the mortar should have the consistency similar to peanut butter.
 Use your knife to coat the back of each tile and press it on to the pot.